alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 The GOV.UK PaaS is deployed to multiple availability zones, making it resilient.

 The GOV.UK PaaS is accredited for information up to ‘official’.
+Refer to the [data security classification documentation](/#data-security-classification) for more information.

 The platform itself is supported 24/7 by GDS, although this does not include application support.